CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/editors/Atom.md

 ![]({{site.baseurl}}/res/gifs/Atom-background-matrix.gif)

 There are loads of [syntax and UI themes][themes] for you to download to make your Atom more personal to you.
 Again if you don't like any of the presets/ones avalible to download you can also [create your own][maketheme].
-Also, as you can see in the screenshot below you are able to edit any of the packages you download allowing you to make atom more personal.
+Also, as you can see in the screenshot below you are able to edit any of the packages/themes you download allowing you to make atom more personal.

 ![]({{site.baseurl}}/res/editor_images/Atom-Screenshot.png)